Matt Stoll

 Matt Stoll completed Ballotpedia's Candidate Connection survey in 2022.
 The survey questions appear in bold and are followed by Stoll's responses.
 Candidates are asked three required questions for this survey, but they may answer additional optional questions as well.

-Collapse all
+Expand all | Collapse all

-|I am a small business owner of 20 years in Visalia, and a former Navy fighter pilot.
+I am a small business owner of 20 years in Visalia, and a former Navy fighter pilot.

 Balancing the budget and keeping America strong